-The annual Governor's Summer Reading Program for blind, physically impaired, and reading disabled children between the ages of 6 and 14 was held during the summers of 1996 and 1997.
-There were four children registered in the 1996 program and 12 children in the 1997 program.
-The children were recognized for their participation at an awards reception held in the reading room of the State Library.
-Dr. Wayne Sanstead, Superintendent of Public Instruction, presented awards to the children in 1996 and Lieutenant Governor Rosemarie Myrdal and Dr. Sanstead presented the awards in 1997.
+The annual Governor's Summer Reading Program for print impaired children between the ages of 6 and 18 years old was held during the summers of 1998 and 1999.
+Twenty-four children were registered in the program in 1998 and 18 in 1999.
+The children were recognized for their participation at an awards reception held at the Heritage Center Plaza.
+Governor Edward T.

+Schafer presented awards to the children in 1998 and Lieutenant Governor Rosemarie Myrdal presented the awards in 1999.